jslhcl/jslhcl.github.io/_posts/2021-12-22-DesigningDataIntensiveApplications-notes.markdown

 - Need to use a version number per replica as well as per key.

 # Chapter 6 Partitioning
+Consistent Hashing: a way of evenly distributing load across an internet-wide system of caches.

+Cassandra achieves a compromise between two partitioning strategies (by key range and by hash of key).
+If the primary key is chosen to be (user\_id, update\_timestamp), the 1st key (user\_id) is hashed to determine the partition, the second key (update\_timestamp) is used as a concatenated index.
+Different users may be stored on different partitions, but within each user, the updates are stored ordered by timestamp on a single partition.

+Hashing a key cannot avoid hot spots entirely.
+If one key is known to be very hot, a simple technique is to add a random number to the beginning or end of the key.

+Partitioning secondary indexes by Document vs. by Term
+- By Document (local index): secondary index will scatter in different partitions.
+Write to DB (add/remove/update a document) only need to deal with the partition that contains the document ID you are writing, but read will search all the partitions.
+- By Term (global index): secondary index will be in one partition for one secondary index value.
+Read will only request to the partition containing the term, writes may affect multiple partitions.

+## Rebalancing partitions
+Fixed number of partitions (partition numbers > nodes) vs. Dynamic partitioning vs. Fixed number of partitions per node

+## Operations: Automatic or Manual Rebalancing
+Automation can be dangerous in combination with automatic failure detection.
+This puts additional load on the overloaded node, other nodes and the network --making the situation worse and potentially causing a cascading failure.

+Service Discovery: How does the component making the routing decision (which may be one of the nodes, or the routing tier, or the client)

+Many distributed data systems rely on a separate coordination service such as ZooKeeper to keep track of this cluster metadata.
+Whenever a partition changes ownership, or a node is added or removed, ZooKeeper notifies the routing tier so that it can keep its routing information up to date.

+HBase, SolrCloud and Kafka also use ZooKeeper to track partition assignments.

+Cassandra and Riak use a *gossip protocol* among the nodes.
+Requests can be sent to any node, and that node forwards them to the appropriate node.

 # Chapter 7 Transactions